 What is Proficient High School Writing?

-By understanding high school writing proficiency standards, parents can be more effective in helping their children meet grade level expectations.
-At the proficient level or above, high school students are able to plan, draft, and complete error-free essays of upwards of 1,500 words or more.
+By understanding high school writing proficiency standards, parents can be more effective in helping their children meet grade-level expectations.
+At the proficient level or above, high school students are able to plan, draft, and complete error-free essays.
 High school students should know how to select the appropriate form of writing for various audiences and purposes, including narrative, expository, persuasive, descriptive, business, and literary forms.
 Students in ninth to twelfth grade should exhibit an increasing facility with complex sentence structures, more sophisticated vocabulary, and an evolving individual writing style.
 When revising selected drafts, students are expected to improve the development of a central theme, the logical organization of content, and the creation of meaningful relationships among ideas.
 In addition, students must edit their essays for the correct use of standard American English.

 How to Spot Common Writing Problems

 Parents can spot common writing problems simply by reviewing their children’s essays and other writing homework.
+There are specific things to look for to see if your student needs writing remediation.
 Writing problems may also come to light as high school students prepare for the writing portion of standardized tests.
 On these tests, students are asked to write an essay, which involves reading and interpreting a writing prompt, selecting the appropriate form of writing to use, and completing an error-free essay within the test’s time limit.
 The essay measures the student’s ability to develop a thesis, organize and express ideas in a coherent manner, and use appropriate word choice, varied sentence structures, and correct language conventions.
 If your high school student has trouble in any of these areas, it will hamper their ability to score well on standardized test essays.

 What Does Your Child’s Writing Look Like?